University of Iowa Stanley Museum of Art: Renovation

-The flood
+Flood

 In June 2008, the UIMA was flooded and forced to evacuate its collections.
 Working nearly non-stop during the week of June 9, the museum staff, art movers, and volunteers evacuated artworks totaling approximately 99 percent of the value of the collection before the floodwaters forced the closure of the UIMA on Friday, June 13.

 In the weeks following the flood, the remaining art was evacuated to join the rest of the collection in secure art storage in Chicago.
 Meanwhile, the UIMA worked to secure alternative locations on- and off-campus to make the art accessible to its public.

 In January 2009, the Figge Art Museum in Davenport offered the UIMA space in its building for storage and exhibitions until a permanent home on the UI campus became available.
 In March, the UIMA began moving its collection to the Figge.
 In July, the museum finished its initial inventory of the objects.

 Overall, about 200 objects needed some form of treatment by the conservators at Chicago Conservation Center because of the flood.
 Nearly all have been cared for and are now in storage at the Figge.
 UIMA works already slated for conservation before the flood—mainly African objects—will remain in Chicago to receive the treatment they require.

 Post-flood recovery

 In August 2009, UI president Sally Mason announced the formation of an Envisioning Committee for the UIMA.
 Composed of community members, UI faculty, and UI students, the committee is charged with evaluating best practices for university and college art museums and thinking about how the UIMA can best serve the needs of its constituents moving forward.
 The Envisioning Committee delivered its report in early 2010.

 In April 2018, the museum was renamed the University of Iowa Stanley Museum of Art following a major donation by Richard and Mary Jo Stanley.
 Construction of the new Stanley Museum of Art building began in fall of 2019, and it was opened to the public on August 26, 2022.
 The new building features more than 16,500 square feet of exhibition space (63,000 total square feet) along with additional outdoor gallery space.

+Two Lines Oblique (1967–69), a mobile sculpture by George Rickey, was installed in front of the building's main entrance, overlooking Gibson Square.
+Among other sculpture on the grounds are Omega (1974) by Beverly Pepper and Oracle (1974) by Lila Katzen.